learncodewithvikash/Automated-InvoiceGenerator/QUICK_START.md

 # 🚀 Quick Start Guide

-Get your Healthcare Management System up and running in minutes!
+Get your Automated InvoiceGenerator up and running in minutes!

 ## 📋 Prerequisites